 Why is Customer Due Diligence (CDD) important?

 Customer Due Diligence (CDD is important due to the high stakes involved in transacting with customers in the finance industry.
-CDD is necessary for comparing money laundering and terrorist financing, which has become a global spectrum for criminal enterprises.
+CDD checks is necessary for comparing money laundering and terrorist financing, which has become a global spectrum for criminal enterprises.

 Some of the reasons why Customer Due Diligence is important are: